menu

 Occupations and Workforce

-Durham is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Durham is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Durham is a town of sales and office workers, professionals, and managers.
 There are especially a lot of people living in Durham who work in management occupations (16.55%), sales jobs (12.48%), and office and administrative support (12.01%).

 Also of interest is that Durham has more people living here who work in computers and math than 95% of the places in the US.